synchealth/handbook/content/handbook/Worksite Health.md

 We generally do not provide individual status to our customers but rather report compliance with their needs in the aggregate;  you are free to provide any information asked on an individual basis (e.g., to gain entry to a facility) but we do not require you to do so and will provide a generic letter and QR code upon request that you have met our compliance needs

-Exemptions are expected to be rare, but to make this easy we provide a link to some pre-completed verbiage that has been acceptable in the past.
-Each situation and any accomodations requested are considered individually in an interactive process with Human Talent and other personnel.
+Exemptions are expected to be rare, but to make this easy we provide a link in the submission form to some pre-completed verbiage that has been acceptable in the past.

-If you have evidence of natural immunity, for example as evidenced by positive serology/antibody tests and other adaptive immune response tests that is supported by the scientific literature (e.g., [https://doi.org/10.1016/j.xcrm.2021.100354](https://doi.org/10.1016/j.xcrm.2021.100354), then you may provide the test results from an accredited testing center that includes:
+If you have evidence of natural immunity, for example as evidenced by positive serology/antibody tests and other adaptive immune response tests that is supported by the scientific literature (e.g., [https://doi.org/10.1016/j.xcrm.2021.100354](https://doi.org/10.1016/j.xcrm.2021.100354)), then you may provide the test results from an accredited testing center that includes:
 - Type of test (indicating it is antibody test and not a test for active infection)
 - Entity issuing the result (e.g. laboratory, healthcare entity, or telehealth service), and name of the overseeing physician
 - Specimen collection date